eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/development-view/architecture.md

 This coordinating job is taken over by the Matchmaking Agent, an endpoint that is mandatory for any KA-enabled Dataspace Participant.
 For that purpose, the Matchmaking Agent supports the [SPARQL](https://en.wikipedia.org/wiki/SPARQL) specification with the effect that the dataspace can be traversed as one large data structure.
 Hereby, the Consumer-Side Matchmaking Agent will – as driven by the builtin federation features of SPARQL - interact with the KA-enabled EDC in order to negotiate and perform the transfer of Sub-Skills (=SPARQL Contexts) to other Dataspace Participants.
 See the [Knowledge Agents SPARQL API](api) for detailed information.

 In turn, upon successful transfer of the Sub-Skill, the Provider-Side Matchmaking Agent(s) will be activated by their respective EDC.
-The precondition for this activation is of course that the Provider EDC first needs to offer a so-called Graph Asset:
+The precondition for this activation is that the Provider EDC first needs to offer a so-called Graph Asset.

 ### Graph Assets

 are a variant of ordinary Data Assets in the Catena-X EDC Standard; while Data Assets typically refer to an actual backend system (e.g., an Blob in an Object Store, an AAS server, a REST endpoint), Graph Assets introduce another intermediary instance, the so-called Binding Agent.

 ### Binding Agent

-In turn, upon successful transfer of the Sub-Skill, the Provider-Side Matchmaking Agent(s) will be activated by their respective EDC.
-Prior to such a success, the Provider EDC of course first needs to offer a so-called Graph Asset: Graph Assets are a variant of ordinary Data Assets in the Catena-X EDC Standard; while Data Asset typically refer to an actual backend system (e.g., an Blob in an ObjectStorey, an AAS server, a REST endpoint), Graph Assets introduce another intermediary instance, the so-called Binding Agent.

 Simply put, the **Binding Agent** is a restricted version of the Matchmaking Agent (which speaks a profile, i.e., a subset of SPARQL specification, see the ANNEX) which is just focused on translating Sub-Skills of a particular business domain (Bill-Of-Material, Chemical Materials, Production Sites, etc.) into proper SQL- or REST based backend system calls.
 This scheme has several advantages: